About Utqiaġvik (Iñupiaq)

-Located on the Arctic Ocean, Utqiaġvik (Barrow) is one of the largest Iñupiaq settlements in Alaska.
+Located on the Arctic Ocean, Utqiaġvik (formerly known as Barrow) is one of the largest Iñupiaq settlements in Alaska.
 It’s also the northernmost community in the United States.
-Its extreme location means Utqiaġvik receives 24 hour daylight from May 12 - August 2 and 24 hour darkness from November 18 – January 23.
+Its extreme location means Utqiaġvik receives 24 hour daylight from May 10 - August 2 and 24 hour darkness from November 18 – January 23.

-Formerly known as Barrow, the official name of the village changed to Utqiaġvik in 2016.
-Village residents voted to change the name back to its traditional Inupiaq name.
+Formerly known as Barrow, the official name of the village changed to Utqiaġvik in 2016 when village residents voted to change the name back to its traditional Iñupiaq name.

-During the summer months, tour operators offer package tours of the area that can include viewing polar bears, photographing snowy owls, or learning about the area's traditional culture.
+During the summer months, tour operators offer package tours of the area that can include viewing polar bears, photographing snowy owls, or learning about the area's traditional culture - all against a backdrop of 24 hours of daylight.
+Between May 10 and the sunset on August 2, the sun stays above the horizon for the longest Midnight Sun season in the state.
 History and Alaska Native culture are a highlight of the area, which features several sites on the National Register of Historic Places.

 The Iñupiat Heritage Center is the best place to visit to learn more about the area’s rich culture.
 Exhibits and artifacts tell the story of Iñupiat history, language, and culture and foster awareness, understanding, and appreciation for the Iñupiat way of life.
 Elders-in-residence and artists-in-residence programs are held in a traditional room where people can learn about arts, language, history, and more.
 The gift shop offers visitors the opportunity to purchase arts and crafts such as baleen boats, etched baleen, carved ivory, masks, parkas, and fur mittens.

 Visit the Whale Bone Arch & Arctic Ocean